 Black Widow Spider

 The second of the two most infamous venomous spiders in Texas is the black widow spider.
-However, just like the brown recluse, black widows are not fans of humans.
-They opt to live in hidden areas, according to the Collin County Guide on dangerous insects.
+However, just like the brown recluse, black widows are not fans of humans and opt to live in hidden areas, according to the Collin County Guide on dangerous insects.
 While these spiders are somewhat common, they don’t bite many humans.

-Symptoms of a bite consist of an immediate sting when bitten, with moderate to intense pain within a couple of hours.
-Pain can last for a few days.
+Symptoms of a bite consist of an immediate sting when bitten, with moderate to intense pain within a couple of hours, which can last for a few days.
 Symptoms can also include nausea, vomiting, tremors, stomach pain, extreme sweating, loss of muscle tone, leg cramps and increased blood pressure.

 Like all of the dangerous Texas critters on this list, if you run into it, don’t mess with it.
 And seek medical treatment immediately if you get bitten.